Home

 On December 27, 2024, Bench abruptly took down its website, replacing it with a notice that the Bench service is no longer operating, effective immediately.
 Customers couldn’t log into their Bench dashboard or download data, and we’re told that a huge percentage of the team was laid off.

-As of early this morning, customers are being met with the following, needing to make an irreversible choice to transfer ownership of their data to Employer.com or to immediately suspend service with some kind of data export available:
+On Monday 12/30, customers are being met with the following, needing to make a choice to transfer ownership of their data to Employer.com or to immediately suspend service with some kind of data export available:

 Should I click the I Consent button?